stonepros/stone/doc/rados/operations/health-checks.rst

 function.
 The human readable description of the error may be obscurely worded if the exception did not provide a useful description of itself.

-This health check may indicate a bug: please open a Ceph bug report if you think you have encountered a bug.
+This health check may indicate a bug: please open a Stone bug report if you think you have encountered a bug.

-If you believe the error is transient, you may restart your manager daemon(s), or use `ceph mgr fail` on the active daemon to prompt a failover to another daemon.
+If you believe the error is transient, you may restart your manager daemon(s), or use `stone mgr fail` on the active daemon to prompt a failover to another daemon.